sjan/Android-Tutorial-MansionOfMadnessDiceRoller-Part1/README.md

 ### Why Empty Activity and not Basic Activity? ###

 The initial template actually doesn't matter too much for this app.
 The template code is sometimes useful because it prepopulates the layout and initial classes with some code.
-Since we're not going to use any of this, I chose empty Activity.
+Since I'm not going to use any of this, I chose Empty Activity.

 ![Create New Project 5](./images/part1_android_studio5.png)

-### What Just Happened?
-What did Android Studio Just do? ###
+### What just happened?
+What did Android Studio just do? ###

-After going through the Project creation dialogs, Android Studio initializes the project with:
+The Android Project creation dialog initializes the project with basic constructs:
 1. Android Directory Structure
-2. Gradle files: Project level and App Level
+2. Gradle Build files: Project level and App Level
-3. Android Manifest
+3. Android Manifest: Application definition
-4. MainActivity
+4. MainActivity: Application entry point
 5. Initial Layout

+### What's Gradle? ###

+Gradle is a framework to facilitate building projects.
+On [Wikipedia](https://en.wikipedia.org/wiki/Gradle)

+### What's an Android Manifest? ###

+The Android Manifest describe the app to Android.
+Application properties such as permissions, and Activites.
+Details can be found on the Android documentation [page](https://developer.android.com/guide/topics/manifest/manifest-intro.html).

 Step 1 : Images
 ===============